Chintanpatel24/.ter.gz-installer/README.md

 - a launcher script
 - a `.desktop` menu entry
 - a local command symlink when possible

+If no executable is found, the archive is still installed.
+Its launcher opens the installed folder with `xdg-open` so the user can access the files without the installer guessing which file is safe to run.

 User installs do not need a password and go into `~/.local`.
 System installs use `pkexec` or `sudo` and may ask for your password.